kulics/koral/book-en/judgment.md

 }
 ```
 # Boolean Judgment
-When the judgment value is only `Bl`, the statement is executed only if it is `True`.
+When the judgment value is only `Bool`, the statement is executed only if it is `True`.
 If we need to deal with other situations at the same time, we can continue to declare another processing statement after using `value {}`.
 If you only need `False`, use `_ {}` to declare it.